Germany's likely next leader seeks approval for huge defense and infrastructure package

 Merz said earlier this month that Germany and Europe must quickly strengthen their defense capability and that “‘whatever it takes’ must also go for our defense now."

-Of Tuesday's vote, he said: “It will be close, but it will work.”

-“Of course there is still persuasion to be done in all three parliamentary groups, but we should not less this opportunity go unused,” he said.
+Merz said the prospective German government's move should be “the first step toward a new European defense community,” which could include countries outside the European Union such as Britain and Norway.

+He acknowledged that many are struggling to digest the wider spending plans but argued that “they open prospects for our country that, in the times we are living in, are urgently needed.”

-The package is being brought to the old parliament — rather than the newly elected one, which will hold its first session on March 25 — because parties that are unlikely to agree have just over one-third of the seats in the new chamber.
+The package was brought to the old parliament — not the newly elected one, which will hold its first session March 25 — because parties that were unlikely to agree have just over one-third of the seats in the new chamber.
 The far-right Alternative for Germany portrays itself as a staunch defender of the “debt brake,” while the Left Party opposes it but is skeptical about military spending.

+“A politician's greatest asset is credibility and with this embarrassing action, dear Mr. Merz, you have already squandered yours completely,” Alternative for Germany co-leader Tino Chrupalla said.
+“Voters feel cheated by you, and rightly.”

 In the outgoing Bundestag, the Union, Social Democrats and Greens have a combined 520 of the 733 lawmakers — 31 more than are required for a two-thirds majority.